-From table 3, the values of dehydrogenase enzyme of the soil ranged from 21.1 to 33.6 TPF μ g/g/day with a mean value of 27.9 NH4 TPF μ g/g/day during the kharif season, the higher value was recorded under T4 cropping sequence and the lower value was recorded under T8 cropping sequence.
+From Table 3, the values of dehydrogenase enzyme of the soil ranged from 21.1 to 33.6 TPF μ g/g/day with a mean value of 27.9 NH4 TPF μ g/g/day during the kharif season, the higher value was recorded under T4 cropping sequence and the lower value was recorded under T8 cropping sequence.
 In rabi season, the values of dehydrogenase in the soil ranged from 42.7 to 137.9 TPF μ g/g/day with a mean value of 81.3 TPF μ g/g/day.
 The higher value of dehydrogenase activity present under T4 cropping sequence and the lower value is present under T2 cropping sequence.
 During summer season, values of dehydrogenase value in the soil ranged from 23.2 to 36.4 TPF μ g/g/day with a mean value of 29.3 TPF μ g/g/day.
 The highest dehydrogenase activity was recorded in T4 cropping sequence whereas the lowest value was found in T10 cropping sequence.
-The activity was brought on by the presence of legume and green manure crop in the cropping sequence, which improved organic matter addition and root exudation [17].
+There is a direct relationship between soil moisture and dehydrogenase activity.
+Soil organic matter that increases soil moisture retention will increase soil dehydrogenase activity.
+The activity was brought about by the presence of legume and green manure crop in the cropping sequence, which improved organic matter addition and root exudation [17].
 Rabi season dehydrogenase levels were greater, which may be related to the increased organic matter storage caused by the cooler temperatures and favourable dehydrogenase activity-promoting conditions.
 Additionally, [18] noted that autumn (wet) had greater dehydrogenase activity than dry season.

-In kharif season, microbial biomass carbon of the soil samples ranged from 223 to 279 mg kg-1 with a mean value of 250 mg kg-1, the higher value was recorded under T_4 cropping sequence and the lower value was recorded under T_2 cropping sequence.
-In rabi season, the values microbial biomass carbon of the soil ranged from 245 to 307 mg kg-1 with a mean value of 273 mg kg-1.
-The higher value of microbial biomass carbon present under T_4 cropping sequence and the lowest present under T_2 cropping sequence.
+In kharif season, microbial biomass carbon of the soil samples ranged from 223 to 279 mg kg-1 with a mean value of 250 mg kg-1, the higher value was recorded under T4 cropping sequence and the lower value was recorded under T2 cropping sequence.
+In rabi season, the values of microbial biomass carbon of the soil ranged from 245 to 307 mg kg-1 with a mean value of 273 mg kg-1.
+The higher value of microbial biomass carbon present under T4 cropping sequence and the lowest present under T2 cropping sequence.
 During summer season, values of microbial biomass carbon of the soil ranged from 152 to 269 mg kg-1 with a mean value of 213 mg kg-1.
-The highest microbial biomass carbon was recorded in T_4 cropping sequence whereas the lowest value was found in T_9 cropping sequence.
+The highest microbial biomass carbon was recorded in

+T_4 cropping sequence whereas the lowest value was found in T_9 cropping sequence.
+This is due to higher microbial activity that will eventually lower C:N ratio and increase the availability of Nitrogen to plants.
 Compared to other fractions of organic matter the turnover rate of soil microbial biomass carbon is rapid and higher due to microbial activity [19].
-Cropping sequence had the significance impact on the soil microbial carbon.
+Cropping sequence had significant impact on soil microbial carbon.